Klara Kemp-WelchLecturer in 20th-century Modernism

 - Claudia Zini (CHASE), ‘Post-War Negotiations: Art from Bosnia-Herzegovina in the Global Field’.

-- Wiktor Komorowski (CHASE), ‘The Reversed Power of the Image – Artistic Prints in Central Europe and Latin America during the Cold War’.
+- Wiktor Komorowski (CHASE), ‘The Reversed Power of the Image: Graphic Art Biennials in Eastern Europe during the Cold War’.

 - Marko Ilic (AHRC), ‘For a ‘Self-Managing’ Art: The ‘New Art’ Seen through Yugoslavia’s Student Cultural Centres’